-According to section 101, the Governor in Council can make regulations on a range of matters, including:
+According to section 101 of the RPAA, the Governor in Council can make regulations on a range of matters, including regulations

-- regulations with respect to risk management and incident response frameworks and the safeguarding of end user funds; - regulations that classify violations as minor, serious or very serious; - regulations that establish penalties with respect to a violation, up to a maximum of \$10,000,000; and - regulations to determine the amount of the registration fee.
+- with respect to risk management and incident response frameworks and the safeguarding of end-user funds; - that classify violations as minor, serious or very serious; - that establish penalties with respect to violations, up to a maximum of \$10,000,000; and - that determine the amount of the registration fee.

-2.4.8.9 Part 8 - Transitional Provisions
+2.4.7.9 Part 8: Transitional Provisions

-Sections 103 to 108 describe the various procedural issues that may occur during the transition period.
-Section 103 defines the "transition period" as the period that:
+Sections 103 to 108 of the RPAA describe the various procedural issues that may occur during the transition period.
+Section 103 defines the "transition period" as the period that